nf-core/configs/docs/kaust.md

 # nf-core/configs: KAUST Configuration
+manage the pipeline jobs via the nf-core/configs: KAUST Configuration

 The purpose of this custom configurations is to streamline executing nf-core pipelines on the KAUST Ibex cluster.